Gynecologic Cancer Awareness Month

 Gynecological cancers encompass all cancers of the female reproductive system, including the cervix, ovaries, fallopian tubes, uterus, vulva, and vagina.
 All women are at risk for these cancers.

-According to the Centers for Disease Control, each year in the United States, approximately 89,000 women are diagnosed with gynecological cancers, and over 29,000 die from them.
+Centers for Disease Control, each year in the United States, approximately 89,000 women are diagnosed with gynecological cancers, and over 29,000 die from them.
 Each gynecological cancer has different signs and symptoms, as well as different risk factors.
 Risk increases with age.

 September is Gynecologic Cancer Awareness Month.